-This course aims to form a bridge between professional learning in the undergraduate program and to facilitate the transition of the student's entry into professional practice.
+This course aims to form a bridge between professional learning in the undergraduate program and the student's entry into professional practice.
 This will be achieved through facilitating student's evaluation of their practice education experiences, and synthesising this with theoretical learning gained throughout the occupational therapy program.
 This will include such factors as, contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influences.
 Additionally students will also appraise their current strengths and ongoing professional development priorities.
-They will have the opportunity to create work of their own choice that focuses on an area they wish to strengthen.
-Opportunities for choice of and attendance in advanced workshops will be presented.
+Opportunities for advanced learning will be offered through concurrent workshops; students will choose topics based on their own learning needs.

 1. Evaluate their own professional practice.